nodeSolidServer/node-solid-server/README.md

   -sM, --suffix-meta          Suffix for metadata files (default: '.meta') --no-error-pages            Disable custom error pages (use Node.js default pages instead) --error-pages               Folder from which to look for custom error pages files (files must be named <error-code>.html -- eg. 500.html)
-  --default-app               URI to use as a default app for resources (default: https://linkeddata.github.io/warp/#/list/)
+  --file-browser               URI to use as a default app for resources (default: https://linkeddata.github.io/warp/#/list/) --data-browser               Enable viewing RDF resources using a default data browser application (e.g. mashlib)
 ```

 ### Running the server